 This series includes notes, correspondence, reports, meeting proceedings and minutes, personal journal records, and other materials related to the design, development, and construction of ALMA.
 Material is dated 1982-2013.
 Vanden Bout's original folder titles have been retained.
 Size: 5.0 linear feet.
 Click here for a listing of folders.
-Related materials: See also ALMA materials in the Records of the National Radio Astronomy Observatory, the Papers of Robert L. Brown, the Papers of Mark A. Gordon, the Biweekly/Monthly Calendar of the ALMA Project at NRAO, and the ALMA Memo Series.
+Related materials: See also ALMA materials in the Records of the National Radio Astronomy Observatory, the Papers of Robert L. Brown, the Papers of Robert L. Dickman, the Papers of Mark A. Gordon, the Biweekly/Monthly Calendar of the ALMA Project at NRAO, and the ALMA Memo Series.
 Researchers should note that material relevant to the ALMA is included with materials on the MMA and vice versa, both in these papers and in other collections.

 Journals and Calendars Series: This series includes general journals and calendars kept by Vanden Bout.
 Journals cover November 1985-October 1988, 2001-April 2003, plus one for the 300 foot telescope collapse and replacement covering 12 December 1988-27 June 1989.
 Calendars include pocket calendars for 1985-1994 and 1996-1997, and desk calendars for 1985-1991, 1993-2000, 2005-2006, and 2010.
 Size: 0.5 linear feet plus one 24.5"x18.5"x3" box.